 But it was awkward at first.
-I realised that my thumb had a habit of tapping the Instagram app- so I had to move it somewhere in my phone where I wouldn’t be tempted to log on (I moved it near the wallet app and the ‘find my phone’ fun).
+I realised that my thumb had a habit of tapping the Instagram app- so I had to move it somewhere in my phone where I wouldn’t be tempted to log on (I moved it near the wallet app – I never go there!).

 I had more time on my hands

 I managed to make my tube journeys more productive.
 I created to-do lists and made notes.
-I read my book and downloaded a brain training app (that I never use).
+I read my book and downloaded a brain training app.
 So much time on my hands hey!

 I focused on my own career

-I didn’t know what ‘he’ or she’ (but mainly ‘she’) was up to so I couldn’t compare myself to their accomplishments– thank God.
+I didn’t know what ‘he’ or she’ was up to so I couldn’t compare myself to their accomplishments– thank God.
 I focussed on all that I needed to do and got it done!

 I had more peace and less anxiety